Klaus, the ‘conversation review’ tool for support teams, picks up $1.9M seed – TechCrunch

 To make this type of feedback loop more scalable, Klaus has created a purpose-built UI for giving internal feedback.
 Smartly, it also integrates with modern SaaS help desk solutions, such as Zendesk and Intercom.

-“[The software also has] countless specialized features that allow you to focus on the actual feedback instead of managing a spreadsheet,” adds the Klaus CEO.
+“[The software also has] countless specialized features that allow you to focus on the actual feedback instead of managing a spreadsheet,” adds the Klaus Head of Growth.
 They include the ability to easily filter out conversations for review, rate them based on a customized score card and notify agents of received feedback through email or Slack.

 Meanwhile, the young company makes money by charging a monthly or yearly subscription fee based on how many users are connected to its app.
 In other words, just like Pipedrive before it, another classic enterprise SaaS play out of Estonia.

-Note: Update: An earlier version of this article wrongly said that Kair Käsper is CEO of Klaus when his job title is actually Head of Growth.